nvoronetskiy/ImGuiColorTextEdit/README.md

 While this editor relies on [Omar Cornut's Dear ImGui](https://github.com/ocornut/imgui), it does not follow the "pure" one widget - one function approach.
-Since the editor has to maintain a relatively complex and large internal state, it did not seem to be practical to try and enforce fully immediate mode.
+Since the editor has to maintain a relatively complex and large internal state, it did not seem to be practical to try and enforce full immediate mode.
 It therefore stores its internal state in an object instance which is reused across frames.
 This object is an instance of the TextEditor class which not only stores the internal state, it also provides the public API.
 The "Render" member functions